MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/blender.md

     SCREENSHOT GOES HERE: blender-gltf

-## View a 3D model in mixed reality
+## Viewing 3D models in mixed reality

 Now that you have prepared your 3d models, you can learn more about using the following Microsoft Dynamics 365 experiences to view your 3d model in mixed reality here: